15 Trampoline Safety Rules for Kids

 While it can be tempting to allow the family dog up on the trampoline for some fun, pets should remain with all four paws on solid ground.

 Cats and dogs can end up scratching your trampoline mat, making rips and tears more likely to appear.
-What’s more, they can make just as dangerous a projectile as a person.
+Moreover, they can make just as dangerous a projectile as a person.

 8. Always Use the Ladder

 Most trampolines come with a ladder, and for good reason.
-Jumping on and off a trampoline onto solid ground is hard on the knees and ankles, and it increases the risk of serious injury.
+Jumping on and off a trampoline onto the ground is hard on the knees and ankles, increasing the risk of serious injury.

 Kids should always carefully climb on and off the trampoline using a securely attached ladder.
 For small children, it might be best for them to sit and scoot down onto the ladder so that they don’t lose their balance.